the city is the grave of Qutham ibn al-' Abbas, who

-In 1434-35 Ouloug Beg, grandson of Timur, built a gigantic portal at the foot of the hill and a series of terraces which made the access to the necropolis easier.
-Unlike the medreses of Registan (page one) or the mosque of Bibi Khanoum (page three), the mausoleums of Shah-e Zinda, owing to their smaller size were not extensively damaged by earthquakes and other factors, yet an excessive restoration has weakened the evocativeness of the site.
+In 1434-1435 Ouloug Beg, grandson of Timur, built a gigantic portal at the foot of the hill and a series of terraces which made the access to the mausoleum easier.

 Emir Hussein Mausoleum (1376)

-First erected tombs cluster around the mausoleum at the top of the hill and later structures descend the southern slope in a long string.
-The site received increased attention in the fourteenth century and Timur buried many of his female family members here.
+Ordinary residences and businesses were relocated from the hill and many other tombs were built.
+The first erected ones cluster around the mausoleum and later structures descend the southern slope in a long string.
+The site received increased attention in the XIVth century and Timur buried many of his female family members there.
 The decoration is mainly based on glazed tiles; their colours span over all tones of blue.
+Unlike the medreses of Registan or that of Bibi Khanoum, the mausoleums, owing to their smaller size were not extensively damaged by earthquakes and other factors, yet an excessive restoration has weakened their evocativeness.

 (left) Emir Zade Mausoleum (1386); (right) Emir Zade (left) and Chadi Moulk Aka (right) Mausoleums